Featured Post

 2. Open VGMToolbox > Misc.
 Tools > Steam Tools > Video Demultiplexer > Options > set the Format to USM (CRI Movie 2) > check Extract Audio and Video > drag and drop the .usm file you want to extract into the grey area

 3. Multiple files will then be extracted in the folder the .usm file was in.
 The .m2v file is the video, and the .adx files are all audio streams, one with music/sound effects, the rest with voice over, all different based on localisation.
 The English one should be first, usually denoted with a 1 after the first number, the sfx denoted with a 0.
-For example in the screenshot below the sound effects are in the file ending in 40534641 and English voice over is the file ending in 41534641
+For example in the screenshot below the sound effects are in the file ending in 40534641 and English voice over is the file ending in 41534641.
+I will come back to this point later when combining the audio and video streams.

 Convert cinematic audio using FFmpeg-based ADX converter